VONBLESS/Accuknox/README.md

     return HttpResponse("hello")
 ```
 So initially the signal count will be 2 and then 1
-You can access this route to assert my statement after running the project locally on
+You can access this route below to assert my statement after running the project locally,
 http://127.0.0.1:8000/test-signal/
+and check the terminal or logs for reference

-I.e Accuknox model triggers signal to create a AccuknoxMessage object and it is creat.
+I.e Accuknox model triggers signal to create a AccuknoxMessage object and it is not creat.
 Then exception is raised and rollback happens so in the admin panel you can see no instance of Accuknox model is created